Taming redshift-space distortion effects in the EFTofLSS and its application to data: Results

 \subsubsection{Lettered challenge}

 The `lettered' challenge boxes are a set of high-fidelity simulations described in~\cite{DAmico:2019fhj} that we already used to assess the scale cut of the EFTofLSS when analyzing multipoles.
 The lettered simulations consist in two independent realizations of side length $2.5 \, {\rm Gpc}/h$.
 One is populated by 4 different HOD models, labelled A, B, F, G, and the other one, labelled D, is populated by a different HOD model.
+Details on the HOD models and other specifics of those simulations can be found in~\cite{Alam:2016hwk}.
 For BOSS, we found that we can fit the multipoles up to $k_{\rm max} = 0.23 \hinvMpc$ when analyzing the data with a BBN prior.
 We now do the same study for the new data combination, the wedges, with varying $k_{\rm max}$'s. {We proceed in the following way}.
 We fit all boxes separately and average the posteriors of the cosmological parameters obtained on boxes A, B, F, and G, as they are from the same seed.
 We call this combination ABFG.
 As D is an independent realization, we can combine its results with the ones of ABFG, allowing us to measure the theory-systematic error with a better precision of about $\sqrt{2}$.
 To do so, we combine the individual 1D posteriors of the shifts from the truth of ABFG with the ones of D, as the product of two Gaussians.
 By comparing the resulting shifts of the $1\sigma$ region from the truth, to the error bars obtained on BOSS, we get another precise measurement of the theory-systematic error.

 \paragraph{BOSS scale cut from lettered challenge} In Fig.~\ref{fig:letter}, we show the best results fitting the lettered challenge simulation data with a BBN prior.
 Results fitting two multipoles can be found in~\cite{Colas:2019ret} (see also~\cite{DAmico:2020kxu,DAmico:2020tty} for the multipole analysis of these simulations in other cosmologies).
 We find that the theory-systematic error is marginally small up to $k_{\rm max}^{\PA} = 0.26 \hinvMpc$ ($k_{\rm max}^{w_{1,2}} = 0.22, 0.10 \hinvMpc$) for the `1-loop' procedure, and up to $k_{\rm max}^{\PA} = 0.32 \hinvMpc$ ($k_{\rm max}^{w_{1,2}} = 0.23, 0.15 \hinvMpc$) for the `1-loop+' procedure: relatively to BOSS error bars, we measure small theory-systematic errors from the combination ABFG+D of about, respectively, $5\%$ and $20\%$ in $h$, $15\%$ and $19\%$ in $\ln (10^{10} A_s)$, and none in $\Omega_m$ or $n_s$.
 In terms of BOSS error bars, here the theory-systematic error is detected with an uncertainty of $\sim 40\%$ for all cosmological parameters.
 Again, this represents a negligible correction to our BOSS results, as these uncertainties count only for $\sim 10\%$ once added in quadrature to the error budget.
 At higher $k_{\rm max}$'s, the theory-systematic error in $\ln (10^{10} A_s)$ becomes statistically significant.
 The $k_{\rm max}$'s that we get from the lettered challenge simulations are slightly {smaller} by a few $k$ bins ($\Delta k \sim 0.01$) than the answer that we get from the PT challenge simulation.
 To stay on the safe side, we will choose the most conservative choice to analyze the BOSS data.